trungdung211/token-price-fetcher/README.md

 ### How it works?
 To keep it simple and get the best performance of calling api (100rps as requirement), I design a pipeline including 3 step:
 1. Fetch token price from source, store it to database every 1 minute.
-2. Foreach fetched price values, I send it to a list of buckets of multiple resolutions time, including 1 minute, 1 hour, 4 hours, 1 day.
+2. Foreach fetched price values, I send it to a list of buckets of multiple time resolutions, including 1 minute, 1 hour, 4 hours, 1 day.
 If a token price at that time fall into the next bucket, I will calculate the EMA metric of that token price in given resolution.
 3. All last calculated EMA metrics and last fetched price are store in memory as state of that token price.
 API call will receive data only from memory.
 If a token state change (because there are new EMAs was calculated), I will find all user that subcribed to that token, examine all conditions and send warning to discord if there are any conditions is met.

 When restart after crashes, to reconstruct a token state, I query the last 20 price values each resolution, sort ascending by time, then add all value to buckets as in step 2.
-It's lightweight and fast to recovery from crashes.
+It's an lightweight and fast way to recovery from crashes.

 All of this flow is done with goroutines and channels.
 ### Architecture
 This application only include 2 parts (to keep it simple), an api and a postgresql database.
-I mostly use data in memory so no need an external cache.
+I mostly use data in memory so no need any external caching services.

 The diagram
 ![Architecture](./images/diagram.png)